jsveron23/react-chess/README.md

 # React Chess

-Implementing Chess game with using ReactJS.
-Pull requests welcome.
+- Implementing Chess game with using ReactJS
+- Pull requests welcome
+- No use any other Chess library

 ## Installation & Start